ponnarasuice/StudyDocs/JavaConcepts/SpringConcepts/readme.md

 ###

-### how spring singleton handles multiple requests?
+### how spring singleton object handles multiple requests?
+spring creates objects which are stored in jvm heap. multiple requests are not handled by spring instead by jvm only.

 ## Web development in Spring